2011 Rainsville tornado: Touchdown and track into Lakeview/Fyffe

 At around 5:45 p.m.
 CDT on the evening of April 27, the supercell thunderstorm began to re-intensify in northeastern Alabama.
 Initially, a severe thunderstorm warning was issued for the region, before a tornado warning was issued for the Lakeview community and surrounding areas at 6:10 p.m.
 CDT.
 At approximately 6:19 p.m.
 CDT (23:19 UTC), the tornado touched down in Lakeview, northeast of Geraldine.

-The tornado began with relatively modest structural damage to smaller buildings trees in the Lakeview area.
+The tornado began with relatively modest structural damage to smaller buildings and trees in the Lakeview area.
 The tornado ran parallel to SR 75, moving toward Fyffe.
 As it approached Fyffe, the tornado displayed multiple vortices, wavering between thin horizontal sub-vortices and a solidified wedge appearance.
 Swaths of trees around Beulah Baptist Cemetery, east of Lakeview, were snapped, and significant destruction of homes and trees was observed in Fyffe.
 Generally at EF3 intensity up to this point, the tornado moved toward Shiloh and intensified.
 Along Heaton Road, the tornado grew much wider, reaching EF5 intensity for the first time shortly thereafter.
 A metal farm building was completely destroyed, along with numerous homes, with some lower-bound homes being wiped off their foundations.
 The tornado maintained EF5 intensity, producing significant ground scouring, as it exited Shiloh.